 - 5 BlackIce Mx = (IceCore + BlackIce Mx) @ BlackEdge

 - 7 CAD/drawing tool iCircuit, Eagle, Fritzing or..?

 - 8 My open scratchpad

 - 9 myStorm forum

-This note is a follow-up from My FPGA notes where the IceCore has been discussed extensively.
+This note is in group My FPGA pages and is a follow-up from My FPGA notes and i where the IceCore has been discussed extensively.
 This note is going to be with the hands-on experience, since I am at the moment (5Nov2019) awaiting two boards in the mail.